Mecademic/mecademicpy/README.md

 assert robot.connect()
 ```

-The connect function returns true if connection is successful, and is the only function to block execution even in [asynchronous mode](#synchronous-vs.-asynchronous-mode).
+The connect function returns true if connection is successful.
+This function is synchronous (awaits for success or timeout) even when using the `Robot` class in [asynchronous mode](#synchronous-vs.-asynchronous-mode).

 Before using the robot, it must be activated and homed.
 To do so, run the following functions: